kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-There will be Secrets/ConfigMaps which have `kubernetes.io/ephemeral-protection` finalizer and `snapshot.storage.kubernetes.io/ephemeral-protection` finalizer.
+There will be Secrets/ConfigMaps which have liens prefixed with `kubernetes.io/secret-protection` or `kubernetes.io/configmap-protection`.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 - [x] Metrics
   - Metric name: secret_protection_controller
     - Aggregation method: prometheus
-    - Components exposing the metric: ephemeral-protection-controller
+    - Components exposing the metric: secret-protection-controller
-  - Metric name: secret_protection_volumesnapshot_controller
+  - Metric name: configmap_protection_controller
     - Aggregation method: prometheus
-    - Components exposing the metric: ephemeral-protection-volumesnapshot-controller
+    - Components exposing the metric: configmap-protection-controller

 ###### What are the reasonable SLOs (Service Level Objectives) for the above SLIs?